 - Truck and Big Rig Accidents

 Almost all South Florida personal injury claims center on negligence.
-If you can show another person acted negligently and this caused your injuries, you likely have a valid personal injury claim.
+If you can show that another party acted negligently, and this action caused your injuries, you could have a valid personal injury claim.

-Per Florida Statute § 95.11, you have four years from the date of your injuries to file an injury lawsuit.
-However, the statute of limitations may be shorter in some cases, so it pays to contact us as soon as possible after your accident.
+Per Florida Statutes §95.11, you generally have four years from the date of your accident to file an injury lawsuit.
+However, the statute of limitations may be shorter in some cases, so it pays to contact us as soon as possible after getting hurt.

-How can I prove the other party caused my South Florida injuries?
+How can You Prove the other Party Caused Your South Florida Injuries?

 Proving negligence requires providing evidence that: